yujiri8/yujiri.xyz/software/lang_baseline.md

 * A decent command-line documentation tool

 * No other useful tooling.
 Compiler doesn't have red tape, but also doesn't help out.

-(I'm posting this, but I haven't updated my reviews yet.)